Affiliate links on Android Authority may earn us a commission. Learn more.

 All displays — rigid or flexible, flat or curved, rollable or folding — work roughly the same way.

 Simply put, millions of specks of color combine to form the images we see on screen.
 There are different ways to achieve this, resulting in the various displays you see out there, including LCD, OLED, and, more recently, micro-LED and mini-LED.
+You can understand more about the specific differences in our comparison between different display types and technologies.

 All those specks of color sit on a layer of material called the substrate.
 For many years, the substrate has been a thin sheet of glass — rigid, fragile glass you can only flex so much before it shatters.